mortendahl/mortendahl.github.io/_drafts/secure-computation-as-dataflow-programs.md

 <em><strong>TL;DR:</strong> TODO.</em>

 Why?
-- in OpenMined we're making privacy tools available to practisiners
+- making privacy tools available to practitioners

 Implementing MPC protocols is non-trivial.
 Besides getting the underlying cryptography right there are also challenges such as:
 - coordinating the simultanuous execution of player programmes
-- making sure data is sent efficiently between them across the network
+- making sure data is sent efficiently between them across the network (batching, async)
 - cross platform
-- streaming triples
+- buffering/streaming triples
 - making sure any value is only being masked once
 - efficient local computations on available hardware (CPUs or GPUs)
 - efficient storage on available hardware